 Eggs are packed with vitamins and other nutrients that aid brain health.
-Choline, found in egg yolks, is a key component of cell membranes that the body uses to create important neurotransmitters to carry messages to and from the nerve.
-It has been shown to play a significant role in the brain development of a fetus or infant.
+Choline, found in egg yolks, is a key component of cell membranes that the body uses to create important neurotransmitters and cell membrane signalling.
+It has been shown to play a significant role in the brain development of a foetus or infant.
 Studies have shown that choline improves mental function and memory development.
 Eggs are also a great source of protein, and help keep your child satiated for a longer period of time.

 Nuts and seeds are an easy addition to your child's diet, and can have a positive effect on brain and heart health.
 They are high in protein, essential fatty acids, iron and zinc.
 They also contain vitamin E, which may improve cognition function and prevent damage caused by free radicals that can cause mental decline.
 Walnuts, in particular, contain omega-3 fatty acids that help to promote good brain health.

 The antioxidants in seeds can also help to maintain a healthy brain.
 Pumpkin seeds contain magnesium (which is essential for learning), zinc and copper (which assist in nerve signalling), and iron, of which a deficiency can cause impaired brain function.
 Eating a variety of nuts and seeds means your children can reap the various benefits of the different nutrients they contain.